Yes, you read the title right! Tulip Mania illustrates one characteristic of a soap bubble – impermanence, or in easier terms, vulnerability!

 The Dutch Tulip Mania is one of the most famous market bubbles that occurred in Holland during the 1630s when tulip bulbs became the new status symbol for the community.

-In the late 1500s, tulip, the beautiful flower, made its entry in Western Europe.
+In the late 1500s, the tulip, the beautiful flower, made its entry in Western Europe.
 The flower, known for being very fragile, demands careful cultivation.
 This indeed was a challenging task as tulips could hardly be transplanted or even kept alive for that matter.
 The flower being one of its kind, soon became an extravagance, foreordained only for gardens of the elite class.

 But how could others not follow?